Code-Institute-Submissions/SpendWise/README.md

 <br>

-User logout: This feature allows users to log out of their account when they are finished using your website.
+User logout: This feature allows users to log out of their account when they are finished using the website.
 Logging out ensures that their account remains secure and that no one else can access their expenses.

 <br>